Weston Pass Info & History

 - From the Park County side up to Weston Pass, the road is graveled and graded.

-- When going from the Arkansas River drainage to South Park, travel over Weston Pass is a nice change from the paved roads.
+- Today, when going from the Arkansas River drainage to South Park, travel over Weston Pass is a nice change from the paved roads.

-- It is not steep and the mountains above the pass tower to over 13,000 feet.
+- It is not that steep, and the mountains above the pass tower to over 13,000 feet.

-Because Leadville was home to one of the world’s largest mining booms and because it’s situated among some of the country’s highest mountains, mountain passes are plentiful.
+Because Leadville was home to one of the world’s largest mining booms, and because it’s situated among some of the country’s highest mountains, mountain passes are plentiful were to Leadville in every direction.

 - The quickest route from one town to the other in the Rocky Mountains is often up and over a mountain.